-For more tips on power washing siding, go to: https://www.jameshardie.com/blog/tips-for-cleaning-your-siding
+For more tips on power washing siding, click here.

-Spring is also a great time to explore transforming your outdoor space – if you want to re-paint your home or fence, make landscape or structural changes, click HERE to view the ARB guidelines and download the Modification Application to submit for changes.
+Spring is also a great time to explore transforming your outdoor space.
+If you would like to re-paint your home or fence, or make landscape or structural changes, please click here to view the ARB guidelines and download the Modification Application to submit for changes.